LorenzDuremdes/Second-Brain/codependency.md

 	1. codependents develop a persona in the world that reacts to others, to their own [[self]]-criticism, and to their imagined ideal of who they should be.
 To be acceptable to others and to themselves, you hide who you are and become who you aren’t

 ## [[psychotherapy]]
-1. it could be best for codependents to seek help beyond their family
+1. it could be best for codependents to seek help beyond their [[family]]
 	1. Codependent relationships and families tend to be closed, meaning that you become isolated from outside information and the [[community]].
-The best way to recover is to step beyond the family, because those relationships are restrictive for reasons more fully explained in Chapter 7.^[Codependency For Dummies by Darlene Lancer, p.
+The best way to recover is to step beyond the [[family]], because those relationships are restrictive for reasons more fully explained in Chapter 7.^[Codependency For Dummies by Darlene Lancer, p.
 108]

 ## [[self]]
 1. codependents usually don't know well why they are e.g. upset^[Codependency For Dummies by Darlene Lancer, p.
 38]